owncloud/ocis/services/web/README.md

 Every other asset is loaded from the build in extension, but the logo is loaded from the custom directory.

 The same applies for the `manifest.json` file, if the administrator wants to provide a custom `manifest.json` file.

+## Miscellaneous

+Please note that ocis needs a restart to load new applications or changes to the `web.apps.yaml` file.